On the geodesic hypothesis in general relativity: Introduction

 where $<, >$ denotes the inner product of two complex numbers, namely, $<a, b>=\f12(a\bar b+\bar a b)$.

-The particle should have small size and small energy (or amplitude).
-We use the two small positive parameters $\ep$, $\delta$ to denote its size and amplitude.
+We study the motion of the particles dynamically.
+The test particle is approximated by a sequence of actual material bodies with small size $\ep$ and small amplitude $\delta$.
 In terms of local coordinate $(t, x)$, the normalized scalar field $\phi$ takes the following form